Font basics

 Clearly-U

-This font is from the font_clearly_u
+This font is from the font-clearly-u

 package.